Șèyí

-Deborah Oluwaseyi Joshua (born 21 December 1985), known professionally as Seyi Shay, is a Nigerian singer, songwriter and actress.
-She was a member of From Above, a now-defunct girl group that was previously signed to Columbia Records and managed by Mathew Knowles.
-Shay relocated to Nigeria after the group disbanded in 2011, and signed a record deal with Flytime Music.
+Deborah Oluwaseyi Joshua (born 21 December 1985), known professionally as Șèyí (formerly Seyi Shay), is a Nigerian singer, songwriter and actress.
+She was a member of From Above, a now-defunct girl group that was previously signed to Columbia Records and managed by Mathew Knowles. Șèyí relocated to Nigeria after the group disbanded in 2011, and signed a record deal with Flytime Music.
 She released her debut studio album, Seyi or Shay, in November 2015.
 It was supported by several singles, including "Murda", "Crazy", "Jangilova", and "Right Now".
-In January 2021, Shay signed a publishing deal with the French division of Universal Music Publishing Group.
+In January 2021, Șèyí signed a publishing deal with the French division of Universal Music Publishing Group.
 Her second studio album, Big Girl, was released on 10 December 2021.

 Life and career

-1985–2010: Early life, career beginnings, songwriting, and Flytime
+1985–2010: Early life, career beginnings, and Flytime

 Oluwaseyi Joshua was born and raised in Tottenham, England, to Nigerian parents.
-Her mother, who is now deceased, was a chorister and her father is a native of Ife.
-Shay has an elder sister and two older brothers; her sister composed songs for the BBC and one of her brothers was a club and radio disc jockey.
-She and her siblings were raised by their single mother.
-Shay grew up in a Christian home and often felt like a loner during her adolescence.
+Her mother, who is now deceased, was a chorister and her father is a native of Ife. Șèyí has an elder sister and two older brothers; her sister composed songs for the BBC and one of her brothers was a club and radio disc jockey.
+She and her siblings were raised by their single mother. Șèyí grew up in a Christian home and often felt like a loner during her adolescence.
 She started visiting Nigeria when she was two years old and eventually attended the Command High School in Maryland, Lagos.
 She returned to London and performed with the London Community Gospel Choir during their world tour, which included 13 cities in Japan.
 She studied music business management at the University of East London and graduated with a bachelor's degree with honours.
-In an interview with This Days Lanre Odukoya, Shay said her mother wanted her to become a doctor or lawyer and wasn't a staunch supporter of her musical ambitions.
+In an interview with This Days Lanre Odukoya, Șèyí said her mother wanted her to become a doctor or lawyer and wasn't a staunch supporter of her musical ambitions.
 Her mother eventually told her to focus on her music career and put God first.